FAQs 2024-08-06T14:54:42+08:00

 Australis Solar is committed to providing the highest quality in material and technical support.
 We purchase system components from internationally renowned manufacturers, specifically for photovoltaic and solar thermal applications.

-All solar panels have a 10-year product warranty and a 25-year output warranty.
+All our carefully selected solar panels have up to 25-year product warranty and a 25-year output warranty.
 For inverters, please refer to the specific products page for details about the warranty conditions.

 In addition to the product warranties, Australis Solar provides a five-year workmanship guarantee from date of installation.

-Upon completion of your installation, you will be provided with an installation pack, which includes an owner’s manual, product specification sheets and factory warranties for panels, inverters and railing.
+Upon completion of your installation, you will be provided with an Client Documentation file, which includes an owner’s manual, product specification sheets and factory warranties for panels, inverters and railing.
 It also contains general information on the operation of the solar system, safety instructions, shutdown procedures, maintenance checklist, troubleshooting and numbers for technical assistance.

 Australis Solar is committed to providing the best customer support and can be contacted for technical support and service.